 This week we are going to look at your retirement savings to make sure that they are on track.
 Planning and saving for your retirement is one of the most important things that you can do.
 If you begin saving early, you can allow your money to work for you.
 This means that you will reach a point where the interest that your retirement is earning will be more than your contributions and then your retirement savings will grow quickly.
+If you are thinking about early retirement, you will also want to save for retirement outside of traditional retirement accounts so that you can access the money before you are 59 1/2.

 First, if you do not currently have a retirement account you need to open one.
 The only exception is if you are in college and living on student loans.
 If you are working your way through college and have the extra money, then you should contribute, but if you really do not, then just plan on doing this as soon as you graduate.
 Your employer may offer you a retirement account, such as a 401(k) or a 403(b), as soon as you begin working, but many employers will not let you begin contributing until you have worked through a probationary period.
 You can still open a Roth IRA and contribute that first year.